Interdicting Restructuring Networks with Applications in Illicit Trafficking: Our Algorithm

 When we solve this problem, we recover a bilevel feasible solution.
 Thus, the optimal objective value of this program is an upper bound on the true solution.
 Further, we can introduce its optimal solution $\hat{z}$ as a new point in the partial enumeration.
 Thus, we can iteratively find upper bounds $U^k$ and lower bounds $L^k$ on the true objective value of \eqref{model1}.
 We stop the algorithm when $U^k - L^k \le \epsilon$, where $\epsilon \ge 0$.
 If we choose $\epsilon = 0$, we solve the problem exactly.
-We now introduce the column and constraint generation procedure for problems with decision dependent uncertainty as Algorithm \ref{alg:cncg}.
+We now introduce the column and constraint generation procedure for MFNIP-R as Algorithm \ref{alg:cncg}.

-\begin{thrm} Algorithm \ref{alg:cncg} converges to the optimal solution of \eqref{tlfFEwP} when $\epsilon=0$. \end{thrm}
+\begin{thrm} Algorithm \ref{alg:cncg} converges to the optimal solution of \eqref{tlfFE} when $\epsilon=0$. \end{thrm}